pmcharrison/psynet-mirror/docs/deploy/export.rst

 want to resurrect an experiment from a snapshot.
 The processed form is more suited to downstream data analysis; it unpacks some of the data formats and merges certain information between tables.

-Currently the data processing step can be slow for large databases.
-We are working on this problem and plan to improve it significantly.